Do You Believe in Travis Garland?

 May 27 2010 9:10 AM ET

 Move over, Cher, because Travis Garland is giving us new reason to “Believe.”
 A former member of the now-defunct boy band NLT, Garland was rediscovered via MySpace by gossip blogger-turned-music mogul Perez Hilton, who has aggressively championed the 20-year-old talent on his site and opportunely introduced him to American Idol producer Simon Fuller.
-Currently working with prolific producer Nate “Danja” Hills on an urban pop record scheduled for release later this year, Garland spoke to The Advocate about his Perezcious partnership and other vocal gay admirers.
+Currently working with prolific producer Nate “Danja” Hills on an urban pop record scheduled for release later this year, Garland spoke to us about his Perezcious partnership and other vocal gay admirers.

-The Advocate: How did you feel about your performance of “Believe” on Idol last Wednesday?
+Advocate.com: How did you feel about your performance of “Believe” on Idol last Wednesday?

 Travis Garland: I felt great, and I had a great time doing it.
 I’m just so proud of all the dancers, the band, and the drummers, because we worked really hard to get there and make it great, so hopefully everybody enjoyed it as much as we did.